About the Program

 The proposal should be completed and approved no more than one year after completing coursework.
 Upon approval, a timeline for completing the investigation and writing process is established.

-If any member decides to withdraw from the committee, the student shall notify the Chair of the Dissertation Examining Committee and the Ph.D./BA Program Director.
+If any member decides to withdraw from the committee, the student shall notify the Chair of the Dissertation Examining Committee and the PhD Managing Director.
 The student is responsible for finding a replacement, in consultation with the Chair.
 Inability to find a replacement shall constitute evidence that the student is unable to complete the dissertation.
-In such a case, the student may petition the Ph.D./BA Program Director for a review.
+In such a case, the student may petition the PhD Managing Director for a review.
 Once review of the facts and circumstances is completed, the Director will rule on the student's progress.
-If the Director rules that the student is not capable of completing the dissertation, s/he will be dismissed from the program.
+If the Director rules that the student is not capable of completing the dissertation, the student will be dismissed from the program.
 This decision may be appealed to the Senior Associate Dean.
 If dismissed, the student may appeal to the Graduate School.

 Program Web Address: